Tommyse/smart-insole-fudan-turku/README.md

 	- Data labels suffled and test many times + plots + compared to real results

-		- Conclusion from them: Those classifiers don't learn anything from the data (AUC always near 0.5).
+		- Those classifiers don't learn anything from the data (AUC always near 0.5).
 Meanwhile our real classifiers learn things from the data.

 #### Ensemble learning